nathanhinish/coding-challenges/handmade-childrens-books/README.md

 This is a fairly vanilla setup, but some of the dependencies require Node 20.17 or newer.
 Please make sure you have a compatible version installed.
 [Download Node](https://nodejs.org/en/download)

-After Node is installed, you shoudl be able to install the NPM dependencies.
+After Node is installed, you should be able to install the NPM dependencies.

 ```bash
 npm install